WoltLab/docs.woltlab.com/docs/javascript/components_confirmation.md

 Destructive action:

 > Are you sure you want to delete “Example Object”?
-> (German) Wollen Sie „Beispiel-Objekt” wirklich löschen?
+> (German) Wollen Sie „Beispiel-Objekt“ wirklich löschen?

 All other actions: